scipion-em/docs/docs/user/tutorials/tomo/Emantomo_STA/emantomo-sta-workflow.rst

    :align: center
    :alt: FSCs at bin1 whole dataset

-The volume obtained was sharpened using the protocol deepEMhancer from the plugin scipion-em-xmipp_.
+The volume obtained was sharpened using the protocol localdeblur sharpening from the plugin scipion-em-xmipp_.
 The resulting volume can be observed in the figure below, displayed again with Chimera_:

 .. figure:: /docs/user/tutorials/tomo/Emantomo_STA/20_sharpened_refined_volume_whole_dataset.png
    :width: 500